The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Move 1: Map deliverables to tiers by constraint solved, not by “lite versions.”

-This positioning = “less of the same thing.”
-Makes lower tiers feel cheap.
+This positioning is “less of the same thing,” which makes lower tiers feel cheap.

 Tier 1 constraint: “I don’t know what to do” → Curriculum + framework